Germany Says Bolstered US Security Islamist-Linked

 An Interior Ministry spokesman said an "Islamist dimension" had been behind the decision announced on Friday, adding he would not "speculate" on various press reports.

-According to Saturday's Der Tagesspiegel, an extremist Iraqi group, Ansar al Sunna, was planning attacks on US citizens and facilities in Germany.
+Der Tagesspiegel, an extremist Iraqi group, Ansar al Sunna, was planning attacks on US citizens and facilities in Germany.

 Der Spiegel magazine reported that German authorities had been warned by the CIA that an Islamist Kurdish group was thought to be planning an attack in Germany or a neighboring country.